NazarSm/classroom/README.md

 ```
 ## Usage

-*adding header "api-token" - "123qweasdzxc" to all request
+*add header "api-token" - "123qweasdzxc" to all request

 ```python